mvolkmann/blog/src/neo4j.md

 Data is stored as collections of "nodes" that are attached by "edges".
 Both nodes and edges can have associated labels and attributes.
-It supports indexing of attributes for faster searches and optional schemas.
+Attributes can be indexed to support faster searches.
+Schemas can optionally be defined to specify the attributes that an be specified for each node and edge type.

-There are drivers that support accessing Neo4j databases from many programming languages.
+Neo4j is implemented in Java, but there are drivers that support accessing Neo4j databases from many programming languages.
 Officially supported languages include
 C# (.Net), Go, Java, JavaScript, and Python.
 Community supported languages include
 C/C++, Clojure, Erlang, PHP, R, and Ruby.

 "Cypher" is the query language used to obtain data from a Neo4j database.
-A good summary of Cypher syntax can be found at { aTargetBlank "https://neo4j.com/docs/cypher-refcard/4.1/", "Neo4j Cypher Refcard" %}.
+A good summary of Cypher syntax can be found at {% aTargetBlank "https://neo4j.com/docs/cypher-refcard/4.1/", "Neo4j Cypher Refcard" %}.

 {% aTargetBlank "https://github.com/neo4j-contrib/neovis.js/", "neovis.js" %}